Call us on

 How can I keep connected on my trip?

-Plugs and power
+Plugs and power in South Africa

-Wifi and internet connection
+Wi-Fi and internet connection in South Africa

 Please contact your Jacada travel designer or concierge before your trip with any further questions.